powercodeacademy/phase-3-nested-hash-iteration/README.md

 end
 ```

-Again, let's jump into our `binding.pry` using `learn test`.
+Again, let's jump into our `binding.pry` using `bin/rspec`.
 We can verify that
 we've found the record for Freddie Mercury by checking the values of our
 variables: